sematext/docs/docs/guide/integrations-guide.md

 - Next table column describes your Integration Plan and plans can be adjusted using App settings.
 For more information on [infrastructure monitoring pricing](https://sematext.com/pricing#spm) or [logging pricing](https://sematext.com/pricing#logsene) check our website
 - App Status indicator icons show your apps status and either green checkmark is used to indicate that App is sending data to our service, indexed and ready for IT systems monitoring
 - Your role is defined in the last second column
-- Last, but not the least, App Settings dropdown menu is the last item in the [apps table](https://github.com/sematext/sematable).

 ![Sematext Cloud - Apps](../images/guide/integrations/all-apps.png)

 ## Sematext Agent Installation

-### Logging
+### Log Monitoring

 Sematext stores data received through the Elasticsearch API and also through a variety of Syslog protocols.
-In order for the Sematext Cloud to receive data from your systems you need to install the agent on them.
-Logging Apps require log shipper installation on your end, and information below explains the process.
+In order for the Sematext Cloud to receive data from your systems you need to install an agent on them.
+Logs Apps require log shipper installation on your end, and information below explains the process.

 #### Elasticsearch API